 fbpx

 Privacy law and, by extension, privacy policies are one of the most dynamic areas of the law, with new regulations at the state, federal, and international levels being passed at a rapid pace.
 As of 2024, the ever-evolving privacy law “state of play” and compliance landscape make the advantages of utilizing a privacy policy lawyer all the more evident.
 From privacy laws that are international in scope, such as the European Union’s General Data Protection Regulation (GDPR), to those on the state level, such as the California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA), legal risks are proliferating.
 Moreover, as we look to the future, the rate of new privacy legislation is expected only to increase.
 With a privacy policy legally mandated for most businesses, the entanglement of the many privacy laws combined with the specificity of application to each business scenario results in complex and confusing situations for the average business owner trying to ensure compliance.
+Further, in specific scenarios, sector or application-specific privacy laws come into play, such as for the personal information of children and COPPA or health privacy laws, among others.

-The Value Of Working With A Privacy Policy Lawyer
+The Value Of Working With A Privacy Policy Lawyer To Gain Clarity In An Area Of Increasing Complexity

-As a lawyer focused on privacy and cybersecurity, we offer clients clarity and peace of mind by providing privacy policies and related agreements, such as terms and conditions for websites and apps drafted by an attorney specific to each business.
-In contrast to free privacy policies generated online, privacy policies from a lawyer help wade through the complexity of privacy policies and eliminate the inclusion of overbroad or inapplicable terms provided by a generic or automated tool.
-As privacy lawyers who are tech-savvy, we also get to know your business and provide unique value.
-For example, suppose there are issues from a regulator or a consumer exercising their privacy rights or pursuing other legal action.
+As privacy lawyers who are tech-savvy, we also get to know your business and provide unique added value.
+For example, suppose there are issues from a regulator or a consumer exercising their privacy rights, such as the right of access or deletion, or pursuing other legal action.
 In that case, you have a trusted attorney who already knows the nuances of your business when helping you most effectively navigate the legal challenge.
-We offer custom privacy policies as well as auditing of existing policies for affordable flat fees so that our clients can comply with privacy laws confidently while not incurring a cost-prohibitive expense.
+We offer custom privacy policies, including via our PrivacyExpress™ offering, as well as auditing of existing policies for affordable flat fees so that our clients can comply with privacy laws confidently while not incurring a cost-prohibitive expense.

 Avoid Costly Fines & Lawsuits

-Affordable Flat Fee
+Affordable Flat Fees

 MORE RISK